ebowman/api-first-hand/README.md

 - The `POST /token` API represents an authorization server and is used by the security part of the generated code to validate OAuth tokens.
 - The `GET /todos/{user_id}` takes a path parameter `user_id` and returns a TODO list for the given user.
 Use `security/example.yaml.scala`, the marshaller for OAuth2 tokens, to request an OAuth token with the scope `admin:org`.
 This will grant permission for the client to access this endpoint and enable you to test the API.

 Click the default button to expand the API definition in the Swagger UI.
-Now you can change the specification or write some backend code and use the Swagger UI to see the results.
+You can change the specification or write some backend code and use the Swagger UI to see the results.

 ### Play Routes Integration